She-Hulk: The Sensational She-Hulk

 After her Fantastic Four years, She-Hulk rejoined the Avengers for a while.
-She became hypnotized by the Ringmaster into becoming a performer in the Circus of Crime, and battled the Headmen.
-With Spider-Man, she defeated the Headmen and became an assistant District Attorney and began working for New York City district attorney Blake Tower.
-Here she met Louise "Weezie" Grant Mason, formerly the Golden Age superheroine the Blonde Phantom.
-She had a long series of unusual encounters, including when she battled Doctor Bong, first contended against Xemnu the Living Titan, encountered "Nick St. Christopher", and encountered "Spragg the Living Hill/Comet".
+She becomes an assistant district attorney and begins working for New York City district attorney Blake Tower.

 The Sensational She-Hulk #15 introduced a grey version of She-Hulk that appeared at night only and shared a lot in common with the Hulk, such as having a childlike mind, speaking in the third person and divorcing from her Jennifer Walters identity, referring to Jennifer as "puny Jennifer", She-Hulk returned to normal in the following issue, with her green coloration returning in The Sensational She-Hulk #17.
-She-Hulk later discovered that Louise Mason had manipulated Tower into hiring her, so that Mason might again star in a comic book (and thus avoid dying of old age).
-Later, while doing legal work for Heroes for Hire, She-Hulk spent some time dating Luke Cage.